 You also have the option to create resource guides, how-to tutorials, or D.I.Y. instructions in exchange for a user’s email address.
 By submitting their contact information, they can gain access to your material—then you can use it to maintain correspondence with leads using a drip campaign that pushes them through the sales funnel and converts them into a paying customer.

-There are many affordable Customer Relationship Management (CRM) platforms that can automate email communication in a timely manner, giving you one less thing to worry about and keep track of.
+There are many affordable Customer Relationship Management (CRM) platforms that can automate email communication promptly, giving you one less thing to worry about and keep track of.
 You’ll stay at the forefront of users’ minds with messages about seasonal sales, industry news, expert reviews, and so forth that prove your company’s value and earn more business.

 You can build a brand identity with a loyal blog following.